John Coletti/The Image Bank/Getty images

 Energy independence in Texas can help you

-In early 2021, Texas suffered a winter storm that left millions of homeowners without power, in some cases for many days.
-Customers with energy independence during the storm maintained their electricity without paying the exorbitant bills many people faced.
+Texans have seen just how important energy independence can be.
+In early 2021, Texas suffered a winter storm that left millions of residents without power — with some in the dark for many days.
+Customers with energy independence during the storm maintained their electricity without paying the exorbitant bills many others faced.

 How to buy solar panels in Texas